mzau/mlx-knife/CONTRIBUTING.md

 - If you have native macOS Python 3.9: Perfect!
 That's our main target
 - If you have a newer version: Great, test with that
 - Multiple versions installed?
 Bonus, but not required

+Mention your Python version in the PR description.

 ## Development Workflow